Cloud architecture that actually ships to production.

 OpenStack at scale

 Multi-region OpenStack deployments with Kolla-Ansible, Keystone federation, Neutron networking that doesn’t fall over, and Ceph storage tuned for real workloads.
-I’ve built public and private clouds from the ground up.
+We’ve built public and private clouds from the ground up.

 OpenShift & Kubernetes